mdn/content/files/en-us/web/css/grid-template-columns/index.md

     The intrinsic size contributions of the track may be adjusted to the size of the grid container and increase the final size of the track by the minimum amount that would result in honoring the percentage.
 - {{cssxref("&lt;flex&gt;")}}

-  - : Is a non-negative dimension with the unit `fr` specifying the track’s flex factor.
+  - : Is a non-negative dimension with the unit `fr` specifying the track's flex factor.
 Each `<flex>`-sized track takes a share of the remaining space in proportion to its flex factor.

     When appearing outside a `minmax()` notation, it implies an automatic minimum (i.e. `minmax(auto, <flex>)`).